Betsy W. Covington

 President and CEO

-Betsy Whitaker Covington joined the Community Foundation in 2001 and has since worked alongside the board and staff to lead efforts to fulfill the organization’s mission.
-Under her leadership, the organization has grown from $7 million in assets to over $160 million.
-Since its inception, the Community Foundation has received gifts of more than $250 million and has made grants totaling more than $140 million to efforts across the area from its more than 250 charitable funds.
+Betsy Whitaker Covington joined the Community Foundation in 2001 and has since worked alongside the board and staff in efforts to fulfill the organization’s mission.
+Under her leadership, the organization has grown from $7 million in assets to over $200 million.
+Since its inception, the Community Foundation has received gifts of more than $335 million and has made grants totaling more than $195 million to efforts across the area from its more than 300 charitable funds.

-Previously, Betsy served for more than ten years as the director of development for the Columbus Museum, where she was responsible for the museum’s efforts in fundraising, membership and audience development.
+Previously, Betsy served for over ten years as the director of development for the Columbus Museum, where she was responsible for the museum’s efforts in fundraising, membership and audience development.

 A native of Columbus, Betsy is a graduate of Vanderbilt University with a degree in communications.
 She has served as president of the Georgia Council of Community Foundations and chair of the Southeastern Council of Foundation’s Community Foundation Leadership Team.

-A graduate of both Leadership Columbus and Leadership Georgia, Betsy is a past president of the Rotary Club of Columbus.
-She is a board member of LaGrange College, serves on the executive committee of Home for Good (the implementation effort for Columbus’ 10-year Plan to Eliminate Homelessness), and chairs the Vibrant & Connected Places Action Area for Columbus 2025, the Columbus area’s comprehensive long-range planning effort.
-She is a member of the Junto Study Club and a sustaining member of the Junior League of Columbus.
+A graduate of Leadership Columbus and Leadership Georgia, Betsy is a past president and a current member of the Rotary Club of Columbus.
+She currently serves on the executive committee of Home for Good (the implementation effort for Columbus’ 10-year Plan to Eliminate Homelessness) and is Incoming Chair of Columbus 2025, the area’s comprehensive long-range planning effort.

-Betsy and her husband are the parents of two adult children.
+Betsy and her husband, Rick, are the proud parents of two adult children.